Askannz/optimus-manager/README.md

 ```
 Then, reboot (it is necessary for the new Systemd configuration to take effect).

 **IMPORTANT :** make sure you do not have any configuration file conflicting with the ones autogenerated by optimus-manager.
-In particular, remove everything related to displays or GPUs in `/etc/X11/xorg.conf` and `/etc/X11/xorg.conf.d/` (and also in `/etc/X11/mhwd.d/` for Manjaro users).
+In particular, remove everything related to displays or GPUs in `/etc/X11/xorg.conf` and `/etc/X11/xorg.conf.d/`.
 Also, avoid running `nvidia-xconfig` or using the `Save to X Configuration file` in the Nvidia control panel.
 If you need to apply specific options to your Xorg config, see the [Configuration](#configuration) section.

+**For Manjaro users** : In addition to the above, do *not* install your GPU drivers through MHWD.
+It will autogenerate Xorg configuration files which conflicts with optimus-manager.
+If you have already done it, be sure to remove anything GPU-related in `/etc/X11/xorg.conf.d/`.
+Also, Manjaro comes with bumblebee enabled by default so remember to disable it (see the next paragraph).

 Also, if you have bumblebee installed on your system, uninstall it or at least make sure the `bumblebeed` service is disabled.
 Finally, make sure the `bbswitch` module is not loaded at boot time (check `/etc/modules-load.d/`).

+Finally, make sure the nvidia driver is installed.
+On Archlinux, you can use the packages `nvidia` ir `nvidia-dkms`.
+On Manjaro, the packages have names like `linuxXXX-nvidia` (where `XXX` is the kernel version).
+For games, it is also recommended to install `nvidia-utils` and `lib32-nvidia-utils`.

 Uninstallation
 ----------

-If you do not want to use `optimus-manager` anymore, you need to run `optimus-manager --cleanup` to clear any leftover autogrenerated configuration file, then uninstall the program.
+If you do not want to use `optimus-manager` anymore, you need to run `optimus-manager --cleanup` to clear any leftover autogenerated configuration file, then uninstall the program.
 Just disabling the daemon is not enough because the Sytemd scripts will still be executed.

 Usage
 ----------

-Make sure the SystemD service `optimus-manager.service` is running, then run
+Make sure the systemd service `optimus-manager.service` is running, then run
 ```
 optimus-manager --switch nvidia
 ```